-As a nature loving, camping, glamping outdoor family, we do a lot of traveling to state parks on school breaks and in summer and one of our favorite parks that is located in Adel, Georgia is Reed Bingham State Park.
+As a nature-loving, camping, glamping outdoor family, we do a lot of traveling to state parks on school breaks and in summer, and one of our favorite parks that are located in Adel, Georgia is Reed Bingham State Park.
 It’s worth the several hours it takes to get there and even though I know I’m going to have to endure hundreds of complaints of “are we there yet” from the kids, the minute we pull up at the park, we all get as excited as a kid at Christmas.
 There’s so much to do at this 1,613-acre park and a day can feel like mere minutes when we’re trying to take it all in.

 I was trying to decide where to take the kids Saturday when I discovered that Reed Bingham State Park is hosting a Mother’s Day in the Park.
 I’m sure it will be an event to remember.
 From paddle boating in the 375-acre lake to a private animal show, there’s going to be something to please everyone.

 We always rent bikes when we visit because it’s so much easier than trying to load all of our bikes up.
-There are hiking trails where we can explore mother nature at her finest.
-When we get tired of riding, we hop off and walk a ways.
+There are hiking trails where we can explore mother nature at its finest.
+I always pack hiking sticks to make our hike easier.
+When we get tired of riding, we hop off and walk ways.

-One of the kids favorite things to do at Reed Bingham State Park is to play putt-putt.
-They’d play all day and night if there weren’t so many activities going on to chose from.
+One of the kid’s favorite things to do at Reed Bingham State Park is to play putt-putt.
+They’d play all day and night if there weren’t so many activities going on to choose from.

 The kids also enjoy swimming at the beach area and again, I want to caution against the gators.
 Always be cautious around water if gators are a concern and even if they aren’t.
 If it sounds like I have a gator phobia it’s because I do, lol.